Post abortion care

 If you are not on a hormonal birth control, you can get pregnant again before your next period, so follow-up on your birth control plan.
 Do not have intercourse for 2 weeks.
 If you do not get a period after 6 weeks, please get a pregnancy test and call us.
 Please keep your follow-up appointment.

-If you are going to use the birth control pill or patch, begin taking it on the SUNDAY after the abortion.
+If you are going to use the birth control pill or patch, begin taking it on the SUNDAY after the abortion unless otherwise directed.
 You will get your period during the reminder pills or during the last week of the cycle.
 Continue taking them according to the instructions we give you (on the green sheet).
-You can start the Nuva Ring, a vaginal contraceptive at the first period.
+You can start the Nuva Ring, a vaginal contraceptive ring, at the first period.
 Call during our regular hours if you don't get your period as expected.